 I am an associate professor at the Department of Management of the Faculty of Business Administration, Prague University of Economics and Business, and a researcher at the Prague College of Psychosocial Studies.
 I am the head of the Applied Ethics and Morality Research Group at the Prague University of Economics and Business.

 I am mainly interested in judgment and decision making.
-In particular, I do research on processing fluency, anchoring, moral judgment, and choice blindness.
-I am also interested in psychological methodology, statistics, programming, and intersections between psychology and computer science.
+In particular, my research examines moral judgment and moral behavior, anchoring effect, and processing fluency.
+I am also interested in open science, psychological methodology, statistics, programming, and intersections between psychology and computer science.

 Data, analysis scripts, and materials for my papers can be found on the Open Science Framework.